 4. Depend on Future Sales

-This isn’t necessarily a disadvantage, but the future can be unpredictable.
-You may think that once you get your cash advance, your business will make plenty of sales and you’ll be able to pay the MCA provider back quickly, but there may be a chance your business won’t do as well as you expected and it will take longer to pay the provider back.
+This is not necessarily a disadvantage, but the future can be unpredictable.
+For instance, no one could have predicted that the COVID-19 pandemic would drastically slow business.
+Once a retailer gets a cash advance, their business will need to work hard to bring in plenty of sales so that they’ll be able to pay the MCA provider back quickly.
+However, there may be a chance their business won’t do as well as they expected and could take longer to pay the provider back, increasing their risk factor.

-Cash advances also come with their fair share of valuable benefits, which is why they’re a popular option for businesses that need a leg up.
-Some of the pros of cash advances are that they:
+Cash advances also come with more than their fair share of valuable benefits, which is why they are a popular option for businesses that need a leg up.
+Don’t be scared away from trying a cash advance.
+Some of the pros of cash advances are:

 2. Have High Approval Rates

-Getting approved for a cash advance tends to be much easier than getting approved for a loan.
-You may have to provide a few months’ worth of your business bank statements or records of your past credit sales so the MCA provider can see that your business will do well enough to pay them back.
-They may also want to see your credit history, but the standards won’t be as high as they would be for a bank loan.
+Obtaining approval for a cash advance is much easier and quicker than receiving a traditional bank loan.
+Business owners may have to provide a few months’ worth of business bank statements or records of their past credit sales so that the MCA provider can see that their business will do well enough to pay them back.
+They may also want to see the business’s credit history, but the standards won’t be as high as they would be for a bank loan.

 5. Accommodate Ebbs and Flows